go-gitea/gitea/docs/content/doc/help/seek-help.en-us.md

 ## Chinese Support

-Support for the Chinese language is provided at [gocn.vip](https://gocn.vip/topic/gitea).
+Support for the Chinese language is provided at [Our discourse](https://discourse.gitea.io/c/5-category/5).